rkaiser0324/CakePress/README.md

 CakePress is a WordPress plugin to integrate a CakePHP web application into Wordpress, either single-site or multisite.
 It was originally based on the [Jake project](https://github.com/rkaiser0324/jake), which was a similar integration into Joomla.
 It has been tested under the following architectures:

-* Apache 2.2 or 2.4 with mod_php and mod_rewrite enabled
-* The above, with nginx 1.6.2 as a reverse-proxy
+* Apache 2.2 or 2.4 with mod_php and mod_rewrite enabled, optionally with nginx 1.6.2 as a reverse-proxy
 * nginx 1.6.2 with PHP-FPM

-* WordPress 4.8.2
-* CakePHP 2.9.1
+It is known to work with WordPress 4.8.2 and CakePHP 2.9.1.

 ## Installation